 Brock Purdy can be second coming of Tom Brady, Donte Whitner believes

 Is Purdy second coming of Brady?
-Whitner makes strong case originally appeared on NBC Sports Bayarea
+Whitner makes strong case originally appeared on NBC Sports Boston

 There's no denying Tom Brady and Brock Purdy share some similarities when it comes to their NFL origin stories -- two late-round draft picks, both thrust into starting roles on championship-caliber teams.